chasewnelson/SNPGenie/README.md

 * **--slidingwindow**: optional integer parameter specifying the length of the sliding (codon) window used in the analysis.
 Default: 9 codons.
 * **--ratiomode**: optional Boolean (flag) parameter specifying whether to include π values for each codon in the codon_results.txt file(s).
 This is usually inadvisable, as π values (especially πS) are subject to great stochastic error.
 Simply include in the command line to activate.
 Default: not included.
 * **--sitebasedmode**: optional Boolean (flag) parameter specifying whether to include π values derived using a site-based (reference codon context only) approach in the codon_results.txt file(s).
 This is usually inadvisable, as π values will not reflect the true population pairwise comparisons.
 Simply include in the command line to activate.
 Default: not included.

+For example, if you wanted to turn on the **sepfiles** option, specify a minimum allele frequency of 0.1 and specify your input files, you could enter the command:

+perl snpgenie-1.2.pl --sepfiles --minfreq=0.01 --snpreport=mySNPreport.txt --fastafile=myFASTA.fa --gtffile=myGTF.gtf

 ## How snpgenie works